 Unless your claim relates to an injury you suffered as a minor or to an industrial disease which you may be suffering from, you have a period of three years from the incident in question in which to begin claims proceedings.
 If your case does involve either of the above ailments then there is no time limit imposed as to when you can claim.

-Accident Advice Helpline are personal injury specialists who are dedicated to getting claimants all of the compensation that they deserve and have been doing exactly that for over 13 years.
-What’s more they also have the official endorsement of consumer champion, Esther Rantzen, and their advisers are available on either 0800 689 0500 or 0333 500 0993 on your mobile.
+Accident Advice Helpline is one of the UK’s leading personal injury specialists who are dedicated to getting claimants all of the compensation that they deserve and have been doing exactly that for over 16 years.
+What’s more, we also have the official endorsement of consumer champion, Dame Esther Rantzen, and our advisers are available on either 0800 689 0500 or 0333 500 0993 on your mobile.